meghanvl/project_won/README.md

 Meghan Luoma, Kirby Miller, Sara Riggs, Alicia Perez, and Kerry Wehner

 ## Overview
-The purpose of this project is to determine if there is a correlation between crime and hotel rating in Kansas City, MO; Chicago, IL; Denver, CO; Portland, OR; and Charlottesville, VA.
+The purpose of this project is to determine if there is a correlation between crime and hotel ratings in Kansas City, MO; Chicago, IL; Denver, CO; Portland, OR; and Charlottesville, VA.

 Question 1: What is the crime rate of each city?
 Question 2: What are the hotel ratings for each city?